Ten Square Games: Key games

 The company's first game to gain global prominence was Let's Fish, released in 2012 for desktop and in 2014 for mobile devices.
 The game allows the players to travel to more than 40 realistic places around the world, such as Rio Negro, Alaska, fjords or Lake Baikal.
 They try to catch the biggest fish out of numerous species and compete with other players in various tournaments and world championships.

 In 2017 the company released Fishing Clash, which has become its best-selling game.
 It is a combination of a fishing simulator, as well as outdoor and sports game.
 It allows players to travel to locations where they catch various species of fish and score points to become a 'fish game king'.
 In 2020, the game generated EUR 126 million (US$149 million) of sales.
 It was ranked among TOP-40 highest-grossing games on Google Play.
 It is now the top 3–5.
 In 2021, Ten Square Games acquired the license to publish Fishing Clash in China.

-Also in 2017 the company launched Wild Hunt, which is an action shooter game that allows players to travel to realistic hunting locations across all continents and hunt animals that inhibit those territories.
+Also in 2017 the company launched Wild Hunt, which is an action shooter game that allows players to travel to realistic hunting locations across all continents and hunt animals that inhabit those territories.

 In 2020 the company launched Hunting Clash, which is a realistic hunting simulator.
 In 2021, the game entered the TOP-250 grossing games on Google Play in the US.

 In 2020 the company's games bookings structure was based on North America (41.3%), Europe (39.3%), Asia (14.1%), and other markets (5.3%).
 As much as 96% of its sales was generated by the so-called micropayments (in app purchases) attesting itself as a pay to win.